Embird Embroidery Software

 Freehand Tool

-Unlike the other Studio tools, which are based on the precise manual placement of nodes, curves, and lines, the Freehand tool allows you to draw most of the Studio objects freehand.
-Strokes are automatically converted to the chosen embroidery style.
-After conversion, strokes can be edited like other vector objects in Studio (node-by-node).
-When creating an embroidery design, the Freehand tool can be combined with any other tools in Studio.
+Unlike other Studio tools that require precise manual placement of nodes and curves, the Freehand tool allows you to draw most Studio objects intuitively.
+Strokes are automatically converted into the selected embroidery style and can be edited on a node-by-node basis after conversion.
+The Freehand tool can be integrated with any other Studio tool during the design process.

-*Tablet pen pressure can be used in Studio only if the tablet uses a Wintab32.dll driver, and this driver must be located in the Windows\System32 folder.
+*Tablet pen pressure sensitivity is available in Studio if the tablet uses a Wintab32.dll driver located in the Windows\System32 folder.

 Freehand Styles